compass-rs/sass-rs/README.md

 $ sass-rs --sass --compressed < source/style.sass > build/style.css
 ```

-This is a small added feature, it isn't meant for fulfill every usecases.
+This is a small added feature that isn't meant to fulfill every usecases.
 If you want to have something added to the binary, do a PR as I will not implement it myself.

 ## Not supported yet
 [Importers](https://github.com/sass/libsass/blob/master/docs/api-importer.md) and